our chickens

 integrated

-All our facilities and farms are located within a 150-mile radius of one another throughout northern Indiana and southern Michigan.
+All our facilities and farms are located throughout Indiana, southern Michigan, and eastern Ohio.
 Keeping our operations close in proximity allows us to focus on quality, integrity, sustainability, and fine-tuning our operations so we can produce a wholesome, great-tasting product for our consumers to enjoy.